Nishant891/Email-Classifier/Readme.md

 https://www.loom.com/share/b275e002c2bc489a9e1b38bba34dd023?sid=2be7ada5-efc0-4954-9772-d0111efcdf61

+I don't have the resources to deploy the website's backend.
+I have given a detailed guide to of clone the project locally.
+Trust me it would be easy.

 Let's start with cloning the repo

 ```